dawid-dahl-umain/editorial-review-prompt-template/README.md

 Follow the workflow in this file to review all markdown files in this repository.
 Start with Phase 1.
 ```

-**Trade-off:** AI has maximum context for your files but may improvise on formatting details and edge cases since it won't have reference.md or examples.md.
+**Trade-off:** AI has maximum context for your files but may improvise on editorial standards, formatting details, and edge cases since it won't have review-criteria.md, reference.md, or examples.md.

 ### What Gets Created